 Similar to servers and workers in the restaurant industry, a lot of stylists and colorists make the majority of their living off of tips and not a low hourly wage, so it's important to keep that in mind when booking your appointment too.

-How much do you tip for hair color?
+How much do you tip for a haircut or hair color service?

-First things first: Remember, tips are a hundred percent up to your own discretion.
+First things first, tips are a hundred percent up to your own discretion.
 While tips are absolutely encouraged, they aren’t exactly mandatory.
-That said, the general rule of thumb when it comes to tipping your hairdresser is at least 20 percent—whether you got a major haircut, a basic trim, or a blowout.
+That said, Hardges says that the general rule of thumb when it comes to tipping your hairdresser is at least 20 percent if you're pleased with all aspects of your service—whether you got a major haircut, a basic trim, or a blowout.
 That means if your haircut cost $60, your tip should probably be $12 or more.
+If your hair color is $100?
+A $20 tip is standard.
 And remember: Salon assistants (rather than your actual hairstylist) usually shampoo and condition your hair, so ask the receptionist how tips are divided to make sure the assistants are getting a cut.
-If they’re not, it’s common to tip them $4 to $5, depending on your service.
+If they’re not, Hardges says it’s common to tip them $5 to $10, depending on your service.

 When it comes to hair color, though, it’s always nice to keep in mind how many hours you spent at the salon.
-IMO, if your hairstylist is spending more than three hours highlighting, bleaching, or dyeing your hair, you should consider tipping closer to 22 or 25 percent—especially if you love the end result.
+Hardges says, generally, salons will charge accordingly if it's a longer service, so the 20 percent rule should suffice.
+But IMO, if your hairstylist is spending more than three hours adding highlights, bleaching your strands, or dyeing your hair, you should consider tipping closer to 22 or 25 percent—especially if you love the end result.

 Should you tip for a free bang trim?